-a)c. instrumented buoybuoy's unique reference number that will allow the identification of its owner attached to the DFAD or log:

-b.
-DFAD;

-b)d. name Name and IMO number/IOTC Vessel Register number] of the purse seine vessel to which the DFAD is assigned;

-e)e. name of the buoy owner;

-a. unique IOTC Vessel Register number of the purse seine vessel that is assigned to the instrumented buoy;

-b. flag State of the purse seine vessel that is assigned to the instrumented buoy;

-d)f. manufacturer of the instrumented buoy;

-e)g. model name of the instrumented buoy-; and

-6. Buoy owner shall inform within 24 hours, through the above-referred electronic register, the IOTC Secretariat and the flag CPC when an instrumented buoy is activated together with the IOTC DFAD unique identifier as referred to in paragraph 36. or if it has been deployed with a log.
-Once the IOTC secretariat receives this information, the relevant instrumented buoys that mayshall appear as active in the electronic register.

-7. Buoy owner shall inform within 72 hours, through the above-referred electronic register, the IOTC Secretariat and the flag CPC when an instrumented buoy is deactivated, including whether the DFAD and instrumented buoy were retrieved.
+- 6. Buoy owner shall inform within 24 hours, through the above-referred electronic register, the IOTC Secretariat and the flag CPC when an instrumented buoy is activated together with the IOTC DFAD unique identifier as referred to in paragraph 36. or if it has been deployed with a log.
+Once the IOTC secretariat receives this information, the relevant instrumented buoys that may shall appear as active in the electronic register. - 7.
+Buoy owner shall inform within 72 hours, through the above-referred electronic register, the IOTC Secretariat and the flag CPC when an instrumented buoy is deactivated, including whether the DFAD and instrumented buoy were retrieved.
 Once the IOTC secretariat receives this information, the instrumented buoy shall not be considered active anymore.
-If an active buoy attached to a DFAD is deactivated or lost without being retrieved, the buoy owner shall notify the Secretariat, together with the above mentioned deactivation notification and through the DFAD register, the date, time, last location of the buoy and the reasons for deactivating it.

-8. Until the entry into force of the DFAD register, any instrumented buoy, previously activated, switched on and deployed at sea on a drifting FAD instrumented buoy shall be counted as operational.
-Instrumented buoys deployed before the entry into force of the DFAD vessel register and at sea on the 1 July 2025 shall be registered at the entry into effect of the register.

-9. If an active buoy is deactivated while its last known location is in the EEZ of a coastal state, an automatic notification shall immediately be sent to the authorities of theflag State and -coastal State.
-Before reporting the loss of a DFAD or an instrumented buoy, if feasible, vessels and buoy owners shall attempt to locate and retrieve DFADs and attributed buoys as soon as possible and carry equipment on board for these purposes.

-10. For each purse seine vessel, the maximum number of active instrumented buoys on the DFAD Register to any purse seine vessel, at any one time, as per paragraphs 5 and 6, shall not exceed [2592576] as of 1 January 2024 and 200, [25556] as of 1 January 20256 and [220] as of 1 January 20268 (DFAD Limits).) at any one time.
-The maximum number of instrumented buoys that may be acquired annually for each purse seine vessel shall not exceed [200400].
+If an active buoy attached to a DFAD is deactivated or lost without being retrieved, the buoy owner shall notify the Secretariat, together with the above mentioned deactivation notification and through the DFAD register, the date, time, last location of the buoy and the reasons for deactivating it. - 8.
+Until the entry into force of the DFAD register, any instrumented buoy, previously activated, switched on and deployed at sea on a drifting FAD instrumented buoy shall be counted as operational.
+Instrumented buoys deployed before the entry into force of the DFADvessel register and at sea on the 1 July 2025 shall be registered at the entry into effect of the register. - 9.
+If an active buoy is deactivated while its last known location is in the EEZ of a coastal state, an automatic notification shall immediately be sent to the authorities of the flag State and -coastal State.
+Before reporting the loss of a DFAD or an instrumented buoy, if feasible, vessels and buoy owners shall attempt to locate and retrieve DFADs and attributed buoys as soon as possible and carry equipment on board for these purposes. - 10.
+For each purse seine vessel, the maximum number of active instrumented buoys on the DFAD Register to any purse seine vessel, at any one time, as per paragraphs 5 and 6, shall not exceed [2592579] as of 1 January 2024 and 200, [23559] as of 1 January 20256 and [220] as of 1 January 20268 (DFAD Limits), at any one time.
+The maximum number of instrumented buoys that may be acquired annually for each purse seine vessel shall not exceed [259250].
 Notwithstanding the completion of any study undertaken at the request of the Commission, the Commission may review the DFAD Limits.
-This paragraph is without prejudice to the right of CPCs to adopt more stringent DFAD Limits for their flag vessels or within their EEZ.

-5. [10. bis Flag CPCs with two or less active purse seine vessels in the IOTC area of competence each year shall ensure that the maximum number of active buoys at any one time per purse seine vessels does not exceed a.
+This paragraph is without prejudice to the right of CPCs to adopt more stringent DFAD Limits for their flag vessels or within their EEZ. - 5.
+[10. bis Flag CPCs with two or less active purse seine vessels in the IOTC area of competence each year shall ensure that the maximum number of active buoys at any one time per purse seine vessels does not exceed a.
 Encounter of a non-compliant FAD design; or b.
 Encounter of a stranded DFAD and/or an active buoy in the area under the jurisdiction of a CPC.

-280] and that the maximum number of instrumented buoγs that they may acquire annually for each purse seine ressel shall not exceed 450.
+[280] and that the maximum number of instrumented buoys that they may acquire annually for each purse seine vessel shall not exceed 450.]